 A: Yeast stays fresh for 6 weeks on a shelf, 4 months in a refrigerator, and 1 year in a freezer.
 Place the yeast into another freezer bag when freezing it.
 The yeast may be used directly out of the freezer.

 A: Sucanat is equal to and may be substituted for white or brown sugar when called for in recipes.
 It dissolves easily and has a slightly stronger molasses flavor than either brown or raw sugar.

 A: As far as nutritional value there is no difference.
+There is a slight difference in flavor.
+The golden flax has a little stronger flavor.
 When using flax seed to bake, the Brown Flax Seed will leave the finished product looking darker in color.

 A: Whole flax seed can be stored at room temperature for up to a year, however, ground flax seed is more likely to become rancid.
 Ground flax seed can be stored in an airtight, opaque container in the refrigerator for up to 90 days, or for better results store in the freezer.
 In order to obtain the most value, grind the flax seed in a coffee grinder, or blender, just before using it.

 A: Lacey Swiss, Heidi Ann Swiss

 A: Pepperjack is Monteray Jack cheese and contains Jalapeño and Habanero peppers.
 It is a natural cheese.
 Hot Pepper cheese is a processed cheese with White American for its base and has Jalapeño peppers added.
 A processed cheese is not a natural cheese.

 A: Our High-Gluten Flour is recommended for bread.
 Gluten is the ingredient that helps the bread to rise.
 This flour works well in a bread machine.